Home InfoSec Best Practice - An Unhelpful Term

 In linguistic anthropology there is a well-regarded hypothesis called the Sapir–Whorf hypothesis.
 It proffers that the structure and content of a language determines a native speaker’s perception and categorization of their experience.
 In other words, the language that we use on a daily basis, and its underlying meaning and etymology, can and will have an influence on how we view and frame the world around us.

-“Best practice” infers a singular correct approach each problem.
+“Best practice” infers a singular correct approach to each problem.

-This approach leaves no space for differing perspectives, approaches, and insights.
+This leaves no space for differing perspectives, approaches, and insights.

 In a middle-aged, white, and cis-male dominated industry, we risk excluding innovative and novel ways to address common and challenging security problems, through the exclusion of the approaches and people who will deliver that innovation.